dongjing3309/minisam-website/optimize_type.rst

 Using traits to define manifold properties has two major advantages:

-- Optimizing a class without modifying it, or even without knowing details of implementation (e.g. miniSAM optimization support for third-party C/C++ types).
+- Optimizing a class without modifying it, or even without knowing details of implementation (e.g. optimization support for third-party C/C++ types).
 - Making optimizing primitive types (like :code:`double`) possible.

 The specialization of template :code:`minisam::traits<>` needs following typedefs/static functions defined.